Clearwater Bay Golf & Country Club: History

 The Clearwater Bay Golf and Country Club was built at a cost of about HK$250 million by a number of wealthy people including Kenneth Fung, Run Run Shaw, and Yue-Kong Pao.
 Environmentalists criticised the project for the environmental damage the construction inflicted on the peninsula.
-A report by the Hong Kong Government agreed, claiming that the methods used for construction of the club and access roads resulted in "unnecessary scars".
+A report by the Hong Kong Government agreed, claiming that the methods used for construction of the club and access roads had resulted in "unnecessary scars".
 It also called the access roads a "major eyesore visible over a wide area".
 Members of the government's Environmental Protection Advisory Committee accused the club of having little regard for the environment.

-On the morning of 4 November 1982 the club was attacked by six masked arsonists who assaulted a security guard and set a maintenance shed ablaze, destroying about $2 million worth of machinery, including tractors, buggies, and lawnmowers.
+On the morning of 4 November 1982, the club was attacked by six masked arsonists who assaulted a security guard and set a maintenance shed ablaze, destroying about $2 million worth of machinery, including tractors, buggies, and lawnmowers.
 The incident slightly delayed the club's opening.
 It eventually opened in December 1982.
 The first phase included a nine-hole course.

 Heavily indebted, the club opened when Hong Kong's economy was faltering due to fears over the 1997 handover to China.
 The club struggled to attract members, and went bankrupt in 1983 and closed.
 It reopened on 18 April 1984 after cutting staff levels and receiving a $6 million injection from a member.
 It began making a profit in 1985.

 The club was accused of racial discrimination in 2018 after signage was posted barring domestic helpers from the poolside area.